trhiana/ICP2022_CPP/README.md

 # ICP2022_CPP

-This is the secodn individual project for CS313 Intermediate Computer Programming.
+This is the second individual project for CS313 Intermediate Computer Programming.

 ## Topics covered:
     - Classes